This section contains corrections to the following Oracle Documentation:

 For all cases, the size of the remaining extent sets is 16*AU size.
 Extents with a size equal to 4*AU size are not created.

-Note the following when reading the Oracle Clusterware Administration and Deployment Guide for 11g Release 2 (11.2).
+Note the following changes with regard to the Oracle Clusterware Administration and Deployment Guide for 11g Release 2 (11.2), part number E41959.

 After executing Step 5, you should check the content of the